wxt-dev/wxt/docs/guide/resources/faq.md

 ## My component library doesn't work in content scripts!

 Component libraries place their CSS in the document's `<head>` by default.
-When using `createShadowRoot`, your UI is isolated from the document's styles because it's inside a ShadowRoot.
+When using `createShadowRootUi`, your UI is isolated from the document's styles because it's inside a ShadowRoot.

 To fix this, you need to tell your component library to insert it's CSS inside the shadow root.
 Here's the docs for a couple of popular libraries: